 In Zen Buddhism, this form of reflective question is known as a ‘köan’, and you might have heard of some common examples: “what is the sound of one hand clapping”? or “if a tree falls in the forest when no-one is there, does it make a sound”?

 While questions in my masterclass workshop were more down to earth, we still needed to explore our attitudes to our roles, our approach, and how we relate to others around us.
 Only by doing this, by thinking outside of our normal comfort zones, can we hope to truly develop.

 A masterclass is an opportunity for those already experienced to learn from a leading practitioner, to improve their technique, performance, and delivery.

 How long does it take to master something?

 These days, we are promised the ability to master something almost instantaneously, from books that say we can learn everything about a technique in just 24 hours, to the concentrated one-year masters in business administration courses.

-It is however believed that to truly master a discipline takes about around 10,000 hours of practice.
+It is however believed that to truly master something takes about around 10,000 hours of practice.
 That’s 10 years at 3-4 hours a day, every day!
 (Malcolm Gladwell, 2008)

 In fact to truly master something, we have to keep on improving ourselves!
 We can never stop, for if we do, we will plateau, stagnate, and eventually fail.

-In this series of BA master class posts, I invite you to share my journey of the steps I have taken to be the best I can be.
+In this series of masterclass posts, I invite you to share my journey of the steps I have taken to be the best I can be.
 I too am still learning and exploring, and I invite your feedback and discussion so that we can learn from one another.